OpenGovIntelligence/json-qb-api-implementation/README.md

 # JSON-QB-REST-API

-Implementation of the JSON QB API
+Implementation of the JSON QB API.